Pacific Lutheran University School of Nursing

 Nursing Faculty

-Representing more than 700 years of combined experience, our faculty members believe a strong collegiate education helps shape and steward the practice of nursing.
+Representing over 700 years of combined experience, our faculty members believe a strong collegiate education helps shape and steward nursing practice.
 They also see service, leadership and scholarship as essential components in the formation of mature, professional nurses.

 As one of our nursing students, you can expect a progressive nursing education that emphasizes evidence-based innovations in health care, advocates for continuing and responsible social change, and fosters improved health outcomes.